lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

    <a href="https://pubmed.ncbi.nlm.nih.gov/9993674/" target="_blank">Vashishta</a>

 ..  code-block:: lammps
-    :caption: *to be copied in SilicaBlock/input.lammps*

     pair_coeff * * ../Potential/SiO.1990.vashishta Si O

 ..  container:: justify

-    Let us add some commands to help us follow the evolution of the system, such as its temperature, volume, and potential-energy:
+    Let us add some commands to *input.lammps* to help us follow the evolution of the system, such as its temperature, volume, and potential-energy:

 ..  code-block:: lammps
-    :caption: *to be copied in SilicaBlock/input.lammps*

     dump dmp all atom 5000 dump.lammpstrj
     variable myvol equal vol